Parenting Safe Children

 Adults are responsible for protecting children from sexual assault. – What can you do about it?

-Parenting Safe Children believes that adults are responsible for protecting children from sexual assault.
+Parenting Safe Children believes that adults are responsible for protecting children from sexual assault and incest.
 Children can learn protection skills, and it’s important that they do, however, ultimately it is up to adults to protect children, not for children to have to protect themselves.
-Our goal is to give adults accurate information about child sexual assault so you can prevent, recognize and act responsibly if you witness it.
+Our goal is to give adults accurate information about child sexual assault and incest so you can prevent, recognize and act responsibly if you witness it.
 Knowledge is power!
 Taking action by talking about child sexual assault with your children’s caregivers and your children can prevent it.
 The Parenting Safe Children workshop gives you all the tools you need to talk with both your children’s caregivers and your children to build your Prevention Team™.
 While it is one of the most difficult subjects to talk about with your kids and their caregivers, it is one of the most important conversations you could ever have—and one that is much easier to have before sexual assault takes place.

 In the Parenting Safe Children workshop, you will learn: